eduardobcolombo/colombostips/config-03/README.md

 This config tip shows how to use the `conf/v3` package from [ArdanLabs](https://github.com/ardanlabs/conf), which is extended to import configs to a package.

 To run this configuration demo, you must set the environment variables in the `config.env` file, feel free to copy `config.env.example`.
 The content should looks like the below.

+_The config.env file shouldn't live in the repo._

 ```
 COLOMBOSTIPS_NEW_RELIC_LICENSE_KEY=some_valid_licence_key